 Growing a water-smart community is important.
 A better understanding of where water comes from and how it is used benefits us all.
 Education from an early age can assist in building the knowledge needed for the future.

-There are many ways to incorporate water and water efficiency into education programs, and many existing programs that you can tap into for water education.
+Water and water efficiency can be integrated into education programs from primary school to VCE.
+Many programs exist that schools, families and communities can tap into for water education.
 Find out about some of them by following the links below.

-The wide-ranging benefits of this innovative program have been recognised by a number of different organisations.
-SWEP was judged the winner of the Victorian Branch of the AWA in the 2012 Program Innovation Award category.
-Additionally, SWEP has also been a finalist in the 2013 Banksia Awards, the 2013 Premiers Sustainability Awards and won the 2014 United Nations Association of Australia, Excellence in Sustainable Water Management award.
+The wide-ranging benefits of this innovative program have been recognised nationally.
+SWEP was judged the winner of the Victorian Branch of the Australian Water Association in the 2012 Program Innovation Award category.
+SWEP was also a finalist in the 2013 Premier’s Sustainability Awards and won the 2014 United Nations Association of Australia Excellence in Sustainable Water Management award.

 The data loggers and the first year's web services are provided free to schools.
-A fee of $150 applies for each of years two and three of the program.
+A fee of $150 applies for each year after year one of the program.

 In the classroom

 SWEP’s web platform is designed to assist teachers and students.
 Important daily data is accumulated and can be studied and taught, supported by a classroom curriculum resource.

 - Supply and installation of data loggers to every school that joins the program.
 There is a maximum of two free data loggers, but schools can buy more.